fjwright/Run-REDUCE/BUILD.md

 files.
 See also the [JavaFX website](https://openjfx.io/) for useful guidance on building projects using JavaFX.

-The following instructions work for me using Java 16 and JavaFX 16 on Microsoft Windows 10 and Ubuntu 20.
+The following instructions work for me using Java and JavaFX version 17 on Microsoft Windows and Ubuntu.

 Build and Run using IntelliJ IDEA
 ---------------------------------